l-zhuang/3375FinalReport/README.md

 ﻿# ECE 3375B Microprocessors and Microcomputers
 PROJECT Code

-Project Design of an Embedded System
+Project Design of an Embedded System with embedded intelligence

+The project containes the following components:

+# Problem definition, functional description, I/O requirements, initial software design and prototyping plan

 Design Idea: Stratospheric Balloons that Connect the World Together